lgpage/cython-template-project/README.md

 [.gitlab-ci.yml](https://gitlab.com/help/ci/yaml/README.md) file.

-The continous integration can also be done using [Travis CI](https://travis-ci.org/) by supplying an equivalent [.travis.yml](https://docs.travis-ci.com/user/getting-started/) file.
+The continous integration can also be done using [Travis CI](https://travis-ci.org/) and the equivalent [.travis.yml](https://docs.travis-ci.com/user/getting-started/) file.

-The following is a summary of what works and what does not:
+The following is a summary of what works and what does not with Gitlab-CI:

 - build: Yes (with and without cython)
 - test: